Affiliate links on Android Authority may earn us a commission. Learn more.

 Assistant is typically “smarter” than Alexa, as we’ve said, and if you’re an Android user, you have quick control of your home no matter where you are.
 You also get hooks for YouTube and Google Cast, which may be impossible to ignore for some people.

 Ultimately, both platforms are workable.
 It’s just a question of meeting your needs and preferences while dealing with the quirks.
 Alexa once had an advantage when it came to the complexity of its automation routines, but Assistant is mostly caught up, and even ahead if you count the Google Home script editor.

 Google Assistant wins this one hands-down.
 Not only is it native to Android, but you can also use it to control apps and phone settings.
 If you’re lucky enough to live in the right place, you can let Duplex relieve some of the burdens of phone conversations.

 While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has much system-level control.
 It’s mostly just a way of managing your smart home and extending Amazon’s services beyond four walls.
 It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android, or Siri on an iPhone, for that matter.

 Alexa vs Google Assistant FAQs

 We have a more thorough response to this question, but the quick answer is Google.
 By default, it doesn’t save any of your voice recordings to improve performance.
 Amazon requires you to opt out instead of in, and Alexa recordings may potentially be used in criminal cases.
 It should be noted that both companies work to minimize and anonymize the recordings testers hear, and offer options to delete recent activity.
-You can mute mic input at any time.
+You can mute mic and camera input at any time.